 The company's governance framework provides the board with flexibility to select the appropriate leadership structure for the company.
 In making leadership structure determinations, the board considers many factors, including the specific needs of the business and what is in the best interests of the company's stockholders.
-The current leadership structure is comprised of a combined Chairman of the Board and Chief Executive Officer, an independent director serving as Lead Independent Director and strong, active independent directors.
-The board believes this structure provides an effective balance between strong company leadership and appropriate safeguards and oversight by independent directors.
+The current leadership structure is comprised of a combined Chairman of the Board and Chief Executive Officer, an independent director serving as Lead Independent Director and strong, active independent directore balance between strong company leadership and appropriate safeguards and oversight by independent directors.